 Wylfa Newydd - FAQs

-Wylfa Newydd is the name of our project to develop a new nuclear power station adjacent to the former Magnox Wylfa Power Station on Anglesey.
+Wylfa Newydd is the name of our project to develop a new nuclear power station next to the former Magnox Wylfa Power Station on Anglesey.
+The name Wylfa Newydd translates as New Wylfa.

+We’re on schedule to make our Site Licence Application (SLA) in 2017.
 This involves progressing our detailed design work, conducting site preparatory works and regularly engaging with the local community.
-We are also continuing to conduct a variety of environmental, topographical and traffic surveys as well as working on health and language impact assessments which are part of the consultation process and our eventual planning submission.
+We’re also continuing to conduct a variety of environmental, topographical and traffic surveys as well as working on health and language impact assessments which are part of the consultation process and our eventual planning submission.

-We have a number of key project milestones to meet before we can start construction, including formal consultation on our proposals and the submission of an application for development consent order to The Planning Inspectorate.
+We have a number of milestones to meet before we can start construction including formal consultation on our proposals and the submission of an application for Development Consent Order (DCO) to The Planning Inspectorate.